USEPA/SERTO/README.md

   <img src="docs/images/serto_logo.png" alt="SORT Logo" align="center;" width="200">
 </p>

-The Stormwater Emergency Response Tool & Optimizer (SERTO) is a python package that provides a set of tools around the EPA SWMM model for optimizing infrastructure sizing and placement, operations, and for emergency response applications in stormwater systems.
+The Stormwater Emergency Response Tool & Optimizer (SERTO) is a work-in-progress python package that provides a set of tools around the EPA SWMM model for optimizing infrastructure sizing and placement, operations, and for emergency response applications in stormwater systems.

+## Disclaimer
+The United States Environmental Protection Agency (EPA) GitHub project code is provided on an "as is" basis and the user assumes responsibility for its use.
+EPA has relinquished control of the information and no longer has responsibility to protect the integrity, confidentiality, or availability of the information.
+Any reference to specific commercial products, processes, or services by service mark, trademark, manufacturer, or otherwise, does not constitute or imply their endorsement, recommendation or favoring by EPA.
+The EPA seal and logo shall not be used in any manner to imply endorsement of any commercial product or activity by EPA or the United States Government.

 ## Installation